kristenphan/kristenphan2.github.io/README.md

 ## How-to
 ### Step 1: Fork this repo into your GitHub account
-  - You can name the repo however you like
+  - Repository name: You can name the repo however you like

 ![Alt text](/resources/step1-1.png)